What is the Teaching Assistant Standard?

 - Must be 16 or over and working at least 30 hours per week including all training and study time.

-- Must be in a Teaching Assistant role and hold a contract of employment.
+- Must be in an occupation relevant to the apprenticeship and hold a contract of employment.

-- Must be allowed to use 20% of their working time to complete off the job training.
+- Must be allowed to use 20% of their working time to complete off the job training (6 hours a week from 1/08/2022)

 If you are an employer wanting to up skill your staff, please call 01268 270648 or email [email protected]